coderamen666/srd-v3.5-md/spells/spells-s.md

 Any creature that takes damage from this spell must also succeed on a Reflex save to avoid injuries to its feet and legs.
-A failed save causes the creature's speed to be reduced to half normal for 24 hours or until the injured creature receives a *cure* spell (which also restores lost hit points).
-Another character can remove the penalty by taking 10 minutes to dress the injuries and succeeding on a Heal check against the spell's save DC.
+A failed save causes the creature’s speed to be reduced to half normal for 24 hours or until the injured creature receives a *cure* spell (which also restores lost hit points).
+Another character can remove the penalty by taking 10 minutes to dress the injuries and succeeding on a Heal check against the spell’s save DC.

-*Spike stones* is a magic trap that can't be disabled with the Disable Device skill.
+*Spike stones* is a magic trap that can’t be disabled with the Disable Device skill.

 *Note:* Magic traps such as *spike stones* are hard to detect.
 A rogue